egh/ledger-autosync/README.rst

 ledger-autosync has support for plugins.
 By placing python files a directory named ``~/.config/ledger-autosync/plugins/`` it should be possible to automatically load python files from there.
+You may place ``CsvCconverter`` subclasses here, which will be selected based on the columns in the CSV file being parsed and the FIELDSET of the CSV converters.
+You may also place a single ``OfxConverter`` in the plugin directory, which will be used in place of the stock ``OfxConverter``.

-This allows you to extend the csv converters with your own code.
-For example, given the input CSV file:
+Below is an example CSV converter, starting with the input CSV file:

 ::